dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

 ::: warning Remark
-Not every programming language support each datatype as set element.
+Not every programming language supports each datatype as set element.
 ::::

 ##### Dictionaries
 An unordered dynamic collection of key-value pairs.
-Hereby must the keys be invariable, the values could be both invariable and variable.
+The keys must be invariable, the values could be both invariable and variable.
 Like the sets are dictionaries denoted with curly brackets, but dictionaries could be empty.
 Both the keys and values can be of any datatype.
 Some examples: